bondstreet/for-ny/posts/aya-kanai.md

 published: true
 fbTitle: 'For New York: Aya Kanai'
 tweetText: >-
-  .@ayakanai of @Cosmopolitan and @seventeen shares three of her favorite local businesses in NYC
+  .@ayakanai of @Cosmopolitan and @seventeen shares 3 of her favorite NYC businesses with @onbondstreet
 socialBlurb: >-
   Aya Kanai, Executive Fashion Director of Cosmopolitan and Seventeen shares three of her favorite local businesses in NYC.